 For Proposal No. 1, the directors will be elected by a plurality of all votes properly cast at the Annual Meeting, assuming a quorum is present.
 For Proposal 2, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to ratify the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
 For Proposal 3, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to re-approve and ratify the same option awards to the Company's named executive officers that were made in 2020 and were already approved in an advisory vote of stockholders at the Annual Meeting last year.
 For Proposal 4, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to approve, on an advisory basis, the compensation of our named executive officers.
-For Proposal No. 5, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to approve the previously reported 2020 option awards to the Company's independent directors of the Board of Directors.
-For Proposal No. 6, the affirmative vote of a majority of all outstanding shares entitled to vote at the Meeting, and also the affirmative vote of a majority of our outstanding Common Stock entitled to vote at the Annual Meeting voting as a separate class, are required to approve the amendment to our Certificate of Incorporation to increase our authorized shares of common stock by 500,000,000, from 1,200,000,000 to 1,700,000,000.
+For Proposal No. 5, the affirmative vote of a majority of the votes of a majority of the votes of a majority of the vote of a majority of a majority of a purpove the previously reported 2020 option awards to the Company's independent directors of the Board of Directors.
+For Proposal No. 6, the affirmative vote of a majority of all outstanding shares entitled to vote at the Annual Meeting voting as a separate class, are required to approve the amendment to our Certificate of Incorporation to increase our authorized shares of common stock by 500,000,000, from 1,200,000,000 to 1,700,000,000.